ingonyama-zk/icicle/docs/docs/icicle/golang-bindings/multi-gpu.md

 ### `SetDevice`

 Sets the active device for the current host thread.
-All subsequent CUDA calls made from this thread will target the specified device.
+All subsequent calls made from this thread will target the specified device.

 :::warning
 This function should not be used directly in conjunction with goroutines.
 If you want to run multi-gpu scenarios with goroutines you should use [RunOnDevice](#runondevice)